echolinr/echolinr.github.io/README.md

 # Hobbies

 >
-* A marathon runner, 10+ full marathons including Berlin, Tokyo, Seattle and Chicago.
+* A marathon runner, 10+ full marathons including Berlin, Tokyo, Osaka, Seattle and more.
 * A certified lifeguard with CPR, first aid and AED certification.
 * Trekked several holy mountains in Tibet (Amne Machin, Mount Kailash, etc).
 * A social worker at animal welfare NGO for more than ten years.